amao2021/learning-blockchain/README.md

 # learning-blockchain
-some notes and code with Xu and
+some notes and code with Xu and Prof.Yu